 Green hydrogen project operators are invited to work with GH2 from the earliest stages of project development.
-Project operators are invited to commit to the GH2 Principles26 and confirm their intention to seek GH2 accreditation and certification.
+Project operators are invited to commit to the GH2 Principles and confirm their intention to seek GH2 accreditation and certification.

 GH2 provides project developers with tools that can be used throughout early-stage concept and pre-feasibility work in consultation with stakeholders and host communities prior to final government approvals and final investment decision.
-Early commitment to the Green Hydrogen Standard can also be useful in marketing and negotiating offtake agreements.
-The first stage is purposefully low cost and "light touch", focussed on maximising the efficacy, efficiency and development potential of green hydrogen projects, and the early identification and amelioration of any environment, social and governance risks.
+Early commitment to the Green Hydrogen Standard can also be useful in marketing and negotiating offtake agreements, and in the early identification and amelioration of any environment, social and governance risks.